 Is Addiction Passed Down in Families?

-Call 800-934-1582(Who Answers?) toll free for help finding treatment for addiction.
+Call 800-934-1582(Sponsored) toll free for help finding treatment for addiction.

 Genetic Influences

 Although genetic influences increase the risks of developing an addiction, environmental exposures interact to contribute to the disease risks.
 The inherited components can certainly be magnified over time as the genes are “expressed” or modified throughout the course of life experiences.
-For instance, according to NIDA, “In early adolescence, siblings resemblance for alcohol, nicotine and cannabis consumption is entirely due to environmental factors.
-With increasing age, we see an increasing degree of genetic influence.”

 Environmental Exposures

-According to the NIDA, “Environmental influences, such as exposure to drugs or stress, can alter both gene expression and gene function” and “influence how a person responds to his or her environment, placing some individuals at higher risk than others.”
+Environmental influences, including drug exposure, can alter gene expression and function.
+This influences how a person responds to his or her environment, and puts some individuals at higher risk of addiction than others.

-To understand the genetic-environmental interactions that contribute to addiction passed down in families, the Institute of Medicine (US), describes genes as a way of determining an individual’s “potential response to drugs of abuse, whereas environmental factors shape that genetic potential.”
+To understand the genetic-environmental interactions that contribute to addiction passed down in families, the Institute of Medicine (US) describes genes as a way of determining an individual’s “potential response to drugs of abuse, whereas environmental factors shape that genetic potential.”
 With a lot of information at their fingertips to find and use drugs and the learned behaviors they experience, it isn’t so hard to imagine why addictions are beginning at earlier ages.

 Addictions and Mental Health Disparities in the Family

 For a child who is poor, hungry, tired, lonely, scared, and stressed out due to drug activities and adverse behaviors or negative emotions in the home, hope may be scarce.
-They may have difficulties completing their school-work or develop a severe emotional or behavioral disorder that isolates them in their social activities.
-Using drugs may become a way to pass the time and avoid the negativity that surrounds them, but, equally important, are the learned behaviors they use to deal with stress and other situations.
+They may have difficulties completing their schoolwork or develop a severe emotional or behavioral disorder that isolates them in their social activities.
+Using drugs may become a way to pass the time and avoid the negativity that surrounds them, but equally important are the learned behaviors they use to deal with stress and other situations.

 We can help you find treatment for addiction.
-Call 800-934-1582(Who Answers?) toll free anytime.
+Call 800-934-1582(Sponsored) toll free anytime.

 Risk and Protective Factors

-According to the NIDA, “Association with drug-abusing peers is often the most immediate risk for exposing adolescents to drug abuse and delinquent behavior.”
 Poor social or academic skills combined with the need to feel accepted, to experiment out of sheer curiosity, and/or the ever-increasing access to drugs is a recipe for disaster when inherited genes are thrown into the mix.

 the Take-Away